7 Productivity Tips For Small Business Owners

 1. One task at a time

-Overloading yourself and your workforce with competing work, deadlines, and projects doesn't do anybody any good and leads to high-stress levels and confusion.
+Overloading yourself and your workforce with competing work, deadlines, and projects doesn't do anyone any good and leads to high stress and confusion.

 Only 2.5% of people could multitask effectively, making them the vast minority.
 Multitasking can also hinder performance rather than aid it, making your employees less efficient.

-Instead of getting your team to multitask, try advising them to write to-do lists instead, prioritizing the critical tasks first and ensuring that everything gets done in its own time.
+Instead of getting your team to multitask, try advising them to write to-do lists, prioritizing the critical tasks first and ensuring that everything gets done in its own time.

 To foster performance, reinforce the importance of finishing one task properly before moving on to the next.
 Also, don't forget to organize files on your device and desk, as a clean work environment positively impacts productivity.

-Productivity tips should nudge workers in a more efficient direction, benefiting the operation of your small business.
+Productivity tips should nudge workers toward greater efficiency, benefiting your small business's operations.
 But, of course, productivity tips are just the tip of the iceberg if you want to give your small business a boost.

 2. Improve collaboration within teams